Subset expansions of monoids: Preliminaries

 \subsection{Classes of monoids determined by extensions of Green's relation $\mathcal{L}$}

 We recall several well-known classes of semigroups that may be viewed as generalisations of regular (every $\mathcal{L}$-class and every $\mathcal{R}$-class contains an idempotent) and inverse (regular and the idempotents form a semilattice) monoids determined by relations that extend Green's relations $\mathcal{L}$ and $\mathcal{R}$ with respect to a distinguished semilattice of idempotents.
-We recap the relevant definitions extending $\mathcal{L}$; for brevity we omit the natural left-right dual definitions extending $\mathcal{R}$. \begin{definition}(Right annihilator congruence, $\mathcal{L}^*$, $\tilde{\mathcal{L}}_E$, right abundant, right Fountain) For $a \in M$ let
+We recap the relevant definitions extending $\mathcal{L}$; for brevity we omit the natural left-right dual definitions extending $\mathcal{R}$.